 HTEC currently has more than dozen stations at various stages of operations, development and planning in B.C., Alberta, Quebec, and the US.
-In B.C., HTEC has four stations in operation, three in late-stage development and two in early-stage development, for a total of nine stations soon to be open in B.C.
-We are working towards a summer 2022 opening of our Kelowna station.
+In B.C., HTEC has four stations in operation with the fifth one opening in Kelowna soon.
 Additionally, in Quebec, we operate one containerized station with more planned to open in 2022.
 For further information on stations, kindly visit our Station Status page.

 When and where will HTEC open its next station in BC?

 When and where will HTEC open its next station in Quebec?

 We are working towards opening multiple stations in Quebec before the end of 2022.
 Specific opening dates will be announced shortly.
 For opening dates and locations, please visit our ‘News’ page regularly.

 How much does hydrogen cost?